-With so many films to see during the festival, let Austin Fusion magazine help narrow down the choices.
+With so many films to see during the Austin Film Festival, let Austin Fusion magazine help narrow down the choices.

 Written, Produced, Starring: David W. Ross